Career Profile

 Professional Experiences

-Guest Lecturer (Anticipated)
+Guest Lecturer for Java

-University of Salzburg
+State University of Salzburg

 Oct 2025 - Mar 2026